bradzacher/dnd-notes/eberron/story/Arc1 - Forgotten Relics/Chapter 1/Chapter_1.md

 ## High Walls and the Cog Carnival

 > The stench of body odor, garbage, and tobacco mix together in the streets.
-High walls cut this district’s crumbling, vandalized buildings off from the rest of Sharn, though towers rise over the walls like imposing sentries.
+High walls cut this district's crumbling, vandalized buildings off from the rest of Sharn, though towers rise over the walls like imposing sentries.
 Many people stand idly on street corners, eying you suspiciously and keeping to themselves.

 - Some of the PCs are from sharn and lower Tavick's Landing so finding the Cog Carnival is pretty straight-forward.
 If they want to ask, they can talk to any of the residents to get directions.
 - Roll again on the lower sharn table for colour as they make their way there.